-The failure of the Fed's easy monetary policy to generate stronger economic activity reflects a combination of risk averse behavior by banks and the non-financial sector and changes in some of the Fed's operating procedures created bottlenecks in the monetary transmission channels.
-The Fed began paying interest on excess reserves in October 2008, which reduced the cost of holding reserves and deterred lending (Ireland 2020).
-It changed from managing the effective funds rate through a corridor system to a floor system, which dramatically changed the operations of short-term funding markets.
-The Fed also tightened regulations on banks that deterred lending.
+corridor system to a floor system, which dramatically changed the conduct of short-term funding markets and expanded the Fed's role.
 Following the GFC, risk averse banks--particularly big banks that faced the Fed's stress tests and intense credit reviews--tightened credit standards and constrained credit.
-Bank commercial and industrial (C&I) loans fell significantly from Sept 2008 through Dec 2010 and did not regain prior levels until late 2014.
-Consumer loans fell even more, not regaining their prior peak until Q1 2016.
+According to Federal Reserve data collected from commercial banks, bank commercial and industrial (C&I) loans fell significantly from Sept 2008 through Dec 2010 and did not regain prior levels until late 2014, while consumer loans fell even more, not regaining their prior peak until Q1 2016 (Federal Reserve 2020).

-The weak aggregate demand growth fell far shy of expectations laid out by Fed Chair Bernanke and forecasts by the Fed's FRB-US macroeconomic model, which projected strong growth and higher inflation (Bernanke 2012).
-Asset prices were pumped up and risk-taking flourished but there was little pickup in growth of M2 or nominal GDP (Levy 2017).
-The moderate economic growth lowered unemployment but constrained inflation.
+The weak aggregate demand growth fell shy of expectations laid out by Fed Chair Bernanke and forecasts by the Fed's FRB-US macroeconomic model, which projected strong growth and higher inflation (Bernanke 2012).
+Although asset prices were pumped up and risk-taking flourished there was little pickup in growth of M2 or nominal GDP (Levy 2017).
+The moderate economic growth that did occur lowered unemployment but constrained inflation.
 Inflationary expectations receded, reinforced by the non-acceleration of wages.

-The low inflation became an increasing concern for the Fed which was concerned that if sustained it could lead to a downward spiral in inflationary expectations, which with the zero lower bound on interest rates would constrain the Fed's ability to fight a future economic downturn.
-However stable low inflation had been positive for economic performance, and with inflationary expectations anchored to 2%, the Fed's concerns about low inflation were overstated.
+The low inflation became an increasing concern for the Fed which worried that if sustained it could lead to a downward spiral in inflationary expectations, which with the zero lower bound on interest rates would constrain the Fed's ability to fight a future economic downturn.
+However up to then stable low inflation had been associated with sustained economic expansion, and inflationary expectations had remained fairly closely anchored to 2%.
 During the decade, inflation in the UK, Europe, Japan and other advanced nations remained low, and global central banks expressed the same concerns as the Fed about low inflation.